Alharbi-Bandar/Project_Demo/README.md

 The connections:

-I have a Raspberry pi 3 as Master and particle Argon as slave.
+I have a communication protocol between the Raspberry pi 3 as Master and particle Argon as slave.
 With the use of i2c communication between master Rasberry Pi3 and slave particle Argon devices.
 The motion sensor and magnetic sensor will be attached to the Rasberry Pi3 and placed on top of the door.
 The Raspberry pi3 also has the two LEDs the green LED indicates the system is working and the red LED indicate the door is opened.
 When the door is open the LED switch to the red one and communicate with Particle Argon that the system is activated.
 Additionally, a feature is added to the system that when the door ramins opened for a period of time, a sound alarm will turn off to notify the parents.